Skip to main content

 Project managers ensure the team has what they need to be successful.

-You have to make sure things keep happening according to the project management plan, and that everyone has what they need for the task at hand.
+You have to make sure things keep happening according to the project management plan and that everyone has what they need to complete the task at hand.

 Regular check-ins with the team are one of the most important daily project management tasks.
-They allow you to understand how work is progressing, and it’s an opportunity to solidify rapport, motivate the team, maintain transparency and accountability, and help the team understand how each of their efforts feed into the project’s bigger picture.
+They allow you to understand how work is progressing, and it’s an opportunity to solidify rapport, motivate the team, maintain transparency and accountability, and help everyone understand how their efforts feed into the project’s bigger picture.

 These check-ins could be a daily stand-up with the team, 1:1 meetings with the individuals doing the work, or asynchronous check-ins.
 Just remember: it’s best framed as a conversation, not an interrogation.